aleksispi/drl-rpn-tf/README.md

     - The drl-RPN models are now much more fast to train than how it was done in the original paper (c.f.
 Section 5.2).
 Specifically, instead of sampling 50 search trajectories per image to estimate the policy gradient, we now run 50 search trajectories on 50 *different* images.
 This reduces training time by 5-10 times, yet we get results in the same ball park.

 ### Pretrained models
-All pretrained models (both Faster R-CNN baseline and our drl-RPN models) for the numbers reported above in *Detection Performance* is available on google drive: XYZ.
+All pretrained models (both Faster R-CNN baseline and our drl-RPN models) for the numbers reported above in *Detection Performance* is available on google drive:
 - drl-RPN trained on VOC 2007+2012 trainval: https://drive.google.com/open?id=1iK8fxp6no9g_-eZ2b2G0FRKV0cfUX53r
 - drl-RPN trained on VOC 2007+2012 trainval + 2007 test: https://drive.google.com/open?id=1rNwmXLz9VCdK3s6dFqBH3rqpuVFtMLK7
 - Faster R-CNN trained on VOC 2007+2012 trainval: https://drive.google.com/open?id=1UEvjBJwJFoGnv1DhrIsqmJWWWli8C9G4